fares-ayman100/Caffinity/README.md

 - ✅ Update and delete reviews
 - ✅ Automatic rating calculation

+### 📩 Email (notifications)
+- ✅ Welcome Email when a new user signs up
+- ✅ Password Reset Email when a user requests to reset their password
+- ✅ Order Confirmation Email after a successful purchase

 ### 🛡️ Security
 - ✅ Helmet.js for HTTP security headers
 - ✅ Rate limiting (100 requests/hour)